Natural Looking Face and Neck Lift Surgery

-Unlike other face and neck lift surgeries that leave the skin of the face drawn and tight, the deep plane facelift corrects the deep tissues of the face and neck, releasing key attachment points and restoring the cheek, jaw, and neck to its youthful contour.
+Unlike other face and neck lift surgeries that leave the skin of the face drawn and tight, the deep plane facelift corrects the deep tissues of the face and neck, releasing key attachment points and restoring the cheek, jaw, and neck to their youthful contour.
 The deep plane facelift surgery allows tightening of the neck and face without the need for a scar under the chin and offers a more long-lasting result.

-The ultimate goal of a facelift surgery is a restoration of the relationships between the different tissues of your face— absolutely not the “tight” look that can result from overzealous repositioning.
+The ultimate goal of facelift surgery is a restoration of the relationships between the different tissues of your face— absolutely not the “tight” look that can result from overzealous repositioning.
 During the procedure, a gentle shift of the deeper connective tissue (often called the SMAS) will occur.
 This lies beneath the exterior skin, thus re-suspending the soft areas of the jowls, cheeks, jaw, and neckline.
 Repositioning these deeper tissues lets the skin redraw naturally – avoiding the “pulled” look.

 “SMAS” vs. “Short Scar” Facelifts

 Initially, inconspicuous incisions are made behind the patient’s ear, wrapping around to the lobe and then the crease behind the ear.
 A “short scar” or “limited incision” facelift is a popular choice, as many patients are well-suited for it, and the scarring is minimal and limited to the earlobe area.
 While you may have heard the term “mini facelift,” this is not that procedure.
 It is a powerful medical technique for those suffering from facial and neck skin laxity.
 No matter what technique is used, the SMAS deep tissues are treated by tightening (SMAS plication facelift), by minimal removal and tightening (SMASectomy with plication facelift), or by the advancement of the deeper, supportive tissues as a composite (deep plane facelift).
-All of your options will be explained to you so that you and and the experienced staff at DeLuca Plastic Surgery can decide which technique is perfect together.
+All of your options will be explained to you so that you and the experienced staff at DeLuca Plastic Surgery can decide which technique is perfect together.
 No matter which approach you take, the facial fat will be carefully sculpted with your aesthetic goals in mind.